YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ## The Tech Folks
 We talked to PS teams, admins, and IT people.
 Their take?
-- "Finally, we can work on actual tech stuff!"
+- *Finally, we can work on actual tech stuff!*
-- "No more emergency calls about changing a banner"
+- *No more emergency calls about changing a banner*
-- "Updates don't break everything anymore"
+- *Updates don't break everything anymore*

 ## The Business People
 Marketing and sales managers can't shut up about how: